The following situations and results are typical of the people I have coached.

 A college counselor with a growing local business is married and has a toddler with whom she wants to spend time during “normal” working hours.
 She is afraid to let go and trust others with her proprietary program.
 Yet, she knows that to serve an ever-increasing demand she has to start to build a team to help her deliver services.
 She hires her first subcontractor within 4 months and 2 years later has moved out of home office and hired a full-time assistant.
 Though time with her daughter expands and contracts each week, she is satisfied that she's not sacrificed her ideals.

 Business is still booming.
 My two associates are doing very well and [Name] is just about full in her group.
 [Name] is starting to pick up and we’ve been working more closely with schools where she lives, so it’s been fun and new.
 And, I am working out again, and feeling balanced.
 Yeah!

 Thanks again for everything you did to help me move forward! ~ L.M., College Prep Consulting Company

 Do You See Yourself in One of More of These Stories?

 Whether or not you're limited by health issues, or other constrains on your time or energy (and we ALL are), you can certainly build a healthy, sustainable business.

 Would like to talk to me about what is going on in your business life?
-Click here to find out how to schedule a free consultation with me.
+Click here to schedule a 30-minute exploratory strategy session with me.